KnpLabs/php-github-api/README.markdown

 > php-github-api follows the PEAR convention names for its classes, which means you can easily integrate php-github-api classes loading in your own autoloader.

-## Instanciate a new github client
+## instantiate a new github client

     $github = new Github_Client();